What causes young-onset dementia?

 Read more about why someone with a learning disability is more likely to develop dementia and the ways in which they can be supported to live well with the condition.

-Vascular dementia occurs when there are problems in the blood supply to the brain.
+Vascular dementia is caused by problems in the blood supply to the brain.
 It is closely linked to diabetes and to cardiovascular diseases such as stroke and heart disease.
-It is probably the second most common type of dementia in younger people – around 15% of dementia in this age group may be vascular dementia.

 Frontotemporal dementia is caused by damage to the lobes at the front and/or sides of the brain.
-Around 10 to 15% of younger people with dementia may have this form – much higher than in older people.
-Frontotemporal dementia is most often diagnosed between the ages of 45 and 65.
-This is in contrast to Alzheimer’s disease, vascular dementia and dementia with Lewy bodies, all of which become more likely as people get older.
+It is much more common in younger people with dementia than in older people.
+FTD is most often diagnosed in people between the ages of 45 and 65.
+This is different to Alzheimer’s disease, vascular dementia and dementia with Lewy bodies, which all become more likely as people get older.
 There are three different types of FTD which cause different changes as the first symptoms.